-Whitney Rutherford, Volunteer Coordinator
+Whitney Rutherford, Program Manager

 Whitney first came to Voices for Children as a CASA volunteer in February of 2016.
-Since that time, she has also become a part-time bookkeeper for the program and then moved into the role of full-time Volunteer Coordinator for Jefferson County.
+Since that time, she became a part-time bookkeeper for the program and then moved into the role of full-time Volunteer Coordinator for Jefferson County.
 Whitney was promoted to her role as Program Manager in October of 2018.Whitney serves as the person who directly oversees the field staff and our cases.

 As another Madison native, Whitney was drawn to the organization by her interest in helping children in need in our community.